Rough sound waves in $3D$ compressible Euler flow with vorticity: A model problem

 \subsubsection{Statement of the model system}

 We will study the following schematically depicted model system in the scalar unknown $\Psi$ and the $\Sigma_t$-tangent unknown vectorfield $W$ on $\mathbb{R}^{1+3}$:

-We intend for the system \eqref{E:MODELWAVE}-\eqref{E:MODELCURLEVOLUTION} to be a caricature of the equations of Prop.\,\ref{P:GEOMETRICWAVETRANSPORT}.
-Above, $\gfour_{\alpha \beta}(\Psi)$ are given Cartesian component functions (assumed to depend smoothly on $\Psi$) of the Lorentzian metric $\gfour$, and $\hat{\square}_{\gfour(\Psi)} := (\gfour^{-1})^{\alpha \beta} \partial_{\alpha} \partial_{\beta}$. $\Psi$ may be thought of as a model for the wave-part of the compressible Euler equations, while $W$ may be thought of as a model for the transport-part (e.g., the vorticity and entropy gradient).
+We intend for the system \eqref{E:MODELWAVE}--\eqref{E:MODELCURLEVOLUTION} to be a caricature of the equations of Prop.\,\ref{P:GEOMETRICWAVETRANSPORT}.
+Above, $\gfour_{\alpha \beta}(\Psi)$ are given Cartesian component functions (assumed to depend smoothly on $\Psi$) of the Lorentzian metric $\gfour$, and $\hat{\square}_{\gfour(\Psi)} := (\gfour^{-1})^{\alpha \beta} \partial_{\alpha} \partial_{\beta}$. $\Psi$ may be thought of as a model for the wave-part of the compressible Euler equations, while $W$ may be thought of as a model for the transport-part (e.g., the vorticity and entropy gradient), with $\partial_t + \Psi \partial_1 $ a model quasilinear transport operator (the fact that it involves only $\partial_t$ and $\partial_1$ is not important).
 That is, from the point of view of regularity, we can think that $\Psi \sim (\LogDensity,v)$ and $W \sim (\curl v,\partial \Ent)$.
 We intend for the reader to interpret the inhomogeneous terms schematically (especially, since, for example, LHS~\eqref{E:MODELWAVE} is a scalar while the first term on RHS~\eqref{E:MODELWAVE} appears to be a vector).